tarek3laa/Rice_Disease_Classification/README.md

-Sure, here's a sample README for your ML challenge solution on rice blast disease classification with an F1 score of 0.9:

 # Rice Blast Disease Classification Using Multispectral Images

 This project aims to classify the disease of a rice plant in RGB and Infrared images using computer vision and machine learning techniques.
 The objective is to predict rice blast disease, which is responsible for 30% loss in rice production worldwide, and help in early diagnosis to manage crop diseases.